-Peptic ulcer disease (PUD) is a very common ailment, affecting one out of eight persons in the United States.
+Peptic ulcer disease (PUD) is a common ailment, affecting many people.
 The causes of PUD have gradually become clear.
 With this understanding have come new and better ways to treat ulcers and even cure them.

 Anatomy and Function of the Stomach

 The stomach produces a very strong acid.
 This acid helps digest and break down food before it enters the small intestine (duodenum).
 The lining of the stomach is covered by a thick protective mucous layer which prevents the acid from injuring the wall of the stomach.